lkosak/node-hackpad/README.md

 ## Options

+An optional options dictionary can be passed to the client.

-`site` custom site (e.g., "mycompany" if your hackpad site is mycompany.hackpad.com)
+`site` custom site (e.g., "mycompany" if your Hackpad site is mycompany.hackpad.com)

 ## Methods